awsdocs/iam-user-guide/doc_source/reference_policies_elements_resource.md

 }
 ```

-For more information about JSON policy variables, see [IAM Policy Elements: Variables and Tags](reference_policies_variables.md)\.
+For more information about JSON policy variables, see [IAM policy elements: Variables and tags](reference_policies_variables.md)\.